-JEFFERSON AIRPLANE: Surrealistic Pillow (RCA Victor) I dismissed this as "amplified Peter, Paul & Mary" in the first piece of rock criticism I ever wrote; later, under the influence of "Somebody to Love," a few powerful Jorma Kaukonen riffs, my ex-folkie girlfriend, and the prevalent cultural vibes, I
+JEFFERSON AIRPLANE: Surrealistic Pillow (RCA Victor) I dismissed this as "amplified Peter, Paul & Mary" in the first piece of rock criticism I ever wrote; later, under the influence of "Somebody to Love," a few powerful Jorma Kaukonen riffs, my ex-folkie girlfriend, and the prevalent cultural vibes, I recanted--in print, yet.
+Now I think I was closer the first time.
+There's good stuff here, but Spencer Dryden plays the drums as if trying out for the Riders of the Purple Sage, the sarcasm is as vapid as the optimism, and the folk-pretty melodies simply do not carry lyrics like "When I see a girl like that/It brightens up my day."
+B+

 THE ROLLING STONES: Their Satanic Majesties Request (London) Back in '67 men were men and rock groups were rock groups: the Beatles "long-awaited" Sgt.
 Pepper appeared only nine months after Revolver and was followed by Christmas's Magical Mystery Tour, and the Stones released three albums.
 I don't propose to determine whether Between the Buttons and Flowers are A's or A pluses, but this one's a challenge--probably the most controversial LP they ever made, it features two communal jams of a most un-Stoneslike looseness, a (mock-?) psychedelic jacket, and a very subdued Mick Jagger.
 Really, Mick doesn't sing here, not expressively, he simply projects lead vocals through a filter which is one metaphorical equivalent for the sense of distance that is the album's obsession.
-A lot of people consider Satanic Majesties a, how you say it, bummer, but I'm fond of it; without a doubt it contains several great songs ("Citadel," "2000 Man," "2000 Light Years from Home," and Bill Wyman's "In Another Land").
-I must admit, however, that the jams are for aficionados only.
+A lot of people consider Satanic Majesties a, how you say it, bummer, but I'm fond of it;

+without a doubt it contains several great songs ("Citadel," "2000 Man," "2000 Light Years from Home," and Bill Wyman's "In Another Land").
+I must admit, however, that the jams are for afficionados only.
 B+

 THE VELVET UNDERGROUND AND NICO (Verve) This was hard to suss out at the time, which is probably why people are still learning from it.
 It sounds intermittently crude, thin, and pretentious at first, but it never stops getting better; even "Venus in Furs," Lou Reed's first recorded sadie-maisie exploitation, is held in place by the narcotic drone that identifies and unifies the LP musically.
-Nico's contained chantoozy sexuality works against the dispassionate abandon of Reed's chant singing for a vocal variety the band will never duplicate, although their ever-increasing mastery of electric noise and throwaway wordplay will more than make up for it.
-How about that--they're gonna be famous more than 15 minutes.
+Nico's contained chantoozy sexuality works against the dispassionate abandon of Reed's chant singing for a vocal variety the band will never duplicate, although their everincreasing mastery of electric noise and throwaway wordplay will more than make up for it.
+How about that-they're gonna be famous more than 15 minutes.
 A

 STEVIE WONDER: I Was Made to Love Her (Tamla) By favoring the ecstatic rocker over Stevie's rather immature teen balladeer, this LP became a sure shot.
-The usual Motown filler gets in the way, and "Send Me Some Lovin" is quite lame, but I'll take it in trade for "I Pity the Fool" and "Please, Please, Please."
+The usual Motown filler gets in the way, and "Send Me Some Lovin" is quite lame, but I'll take it in trade for "I Pity the Fool" and "Please, Please."
 A-